-Gamma employees are always representing the company.
+Gamma employees are our key representatives.
 Employees should avoid situations that could cause their behaviour to be questioned.
 This includes when attending work-related events outside of normal working hours.

 Employees are empowered to make decisions within their area of responsibility.
 However, decisions must be in keeping with the transparent, ethical, and honest expectations set out in this and other Gamma policies.